hilljb/devenv/README.md

 * Plugging in the ThinkPad keyboard results in the command (alt) and option (windows) keys being reversed.
 Once plugged in, open keyboard preferences and in the keyboard tab click "Modifier Keys..." at the bottom.
-Map "Option" to "Control" and "Control" to "Option."
+Map "Option" to "Command" and "Command" to "Option."

 ### iTerm2